Home

 Activities

 Besides animal spotting, the park allows for some great walking.
 The high moorlands have three peaks (Satima, Kinangop and Kipipiri) which can be climbed rather easy.
-However, hikers are required to hire an armed guard to keep of dangerous animals, which costs about $15 a day.
+However, hikers are required to hire an armed guard to keep of dangerous animals, which costs about KSH 4000 a day (or KSH 2000 for a half day).
 With so many bird species present, there’s also some great bird watching.
 Another option is fishing.
 The rivers in the park carry lots of trout.

 Accomodation